mikkoylen/domain-driven-ai/posts/more-material-is-not-better-context.md

 Just a small weakening of the language.

 These mistakes are harder to spot because they look productive.
 There is a pull request.
 There are tests.
-There is a tidy explanation.
+There is a tidy explanation and a summary of the changes done.

 The damage shows up later, when the next change becomes harder to reason about.

 ## Designing context